RealCarvedArt/Tesla-OpenEVSE/Firmware/USBasp-Firmware/README.md

 - From version 1.10 USBasp WCID switch to Microsoft OS 2.0 Descriptors.
 It seems that it play better with USB 3.0 ports.

-> Note: A prebuilt hex file for the ATmega8 (usbasp.atmega8.2022-07-16.hex) and one for the ATmega88 (usbasp.atmega88.2022-07-16.hex) are in the USBasp-Firmware directory.
+> ***NOTE:*** A prebuilt hex file for the ATmega8 (usbasp.atmega8.2022-07-16.hex) and one for the ATmega88 (usbasp.atmega88.2022-07-16.hex) are in the USBasp-Firmware directory.
 Built with [MSYS2](https://www.msys2.org/) and [avr8-gnu-toolchain (3.6.2.17778)](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers) from Microchip, on a Windows 10 box.

 ### Visit the original repo [dioannidis/usbasp](https://github.com/dioannidis/usbasp) for HID UART use and original content